Alice

 Alice needs the inverse of \( x \) to decrypt the ciphertext \( c_{2} \).

-First Alice computes the value of \( x \) using \( c_{1} \) and the secret key \( sk = a \) and then she uses the extended Euclidean algorithm to compute the inverse \( x^{-1} \) of \( x \).
+First, Alice computes the value of \( x \) using \( c_{1} \) and her secret key \( sk = a \).
+Then, she uses the extended Euclidean algorithm to compute the inverse \( x^{-1} \) of \( x \).

 Bob